wilmix7/NSLASH/README.md

 Introduction:
 --------------
 NSLASH    is    a    multilanguage    support   and    it  is   mainly   used    with   JDollar.
-NSLASH  Technology  is  invented  in   Jdollar  and   C@  Technology  in  April 2015 by  Wilmix  Jemin  J.
+NSLASH  Technology  is  invented  in   Jdollar  in  April 2015 by  Wilmix  Jemin  J.
 NSLASH  is    the 6th Most  Advanced   technology  with  VVMC chained  Framework.
-NSLASH   Uses  WcatServer  to   run   .Nslash  Programs. .Nslash  supports  three  inputs which   are  .Nslash   with   C like  syntax  Programs.
+NSLASH   Uses  WcatServer  to   run   .Nslash  Programs.
 NSlash  with  Jdollar  oops  ,  .Nslash  with  Model  and  Controller Programs. .Nslash  uses  VVMC->VVMC/...
 (View with Model/view/Controller  with   View with Model/view/Controller ....). with  Chaining  support and  it also generates   .Class  file.
 So NSLASH   is  a  VVMC/ Chained  Framework  technology  and  Advanced  Technology  like   JSAUCER  and  JDollar.

-Syntax  of   NSLASH  with  C  Code.(view)
+Syntax  of   NSLASH  with  OOPS  Code.(view)
 ----------------------------------

 <NSLASH>

 <%

-/*  C  code  */
+/* NSLASH  CODE */

 %>